 Bringing together Melbourne's most influential business leaders, this dinner celebrates the impact of philanthropy at the Faculty, and fortifies ties with the Australian business community.

-To learn more about the impact of our scholarships, and find out more about our four priority projects today at fbe.unimelb.edu.au/alumni/donate
+To learn more about the impact of our scholarships, and find out more about our priority projects visit fbe.unimelb.edu.au/alumni/donate

 About the Foundation

 The Melbourne Foundation for Business and Economics aims to give bright minds a brilliant future by building a scholarship and bursary endowment for disadvantaged students.
 Its purpose is to support the Faculty's ambition of cementing Melbourne as a global hub for business and economics education, and strengthen our international standing and reputation for excellence.

 As a result of the Foundation's work, the most deserving students will get the best education regardless of their circumstances.
 We are grateful to donors and sponsors for their generosity and vision.

 The current Chairman of the Foundation is Anthony Burgess, Chairman of Flagstaff Partners and Business and Economics Board Member.
 Business and Economics Board Members Sally Capp, Lord Mayor of Melbourne and Ben Walsh are Co-Chairs of the Foundation Dinner Committee.